Space Jam: Critical response

-On review aggregator Rotten Tomatoes, Space Jam holds an approval rating of 43% based on 89 reviews, with an average rating of 5.3/10.
+On review aggregator Rotten Tomatoes, Space Jam holds an approval rating of 46% based on 90 reviews.
 The website's critics consensus reads, "While it's no slam dunk, Space Jams silly, Looney Toons-laden slapstick and vivid animation will leave younger viewers satisfied – though accompanying adults may be more annoyed than entertained."
-Metacritic assigned the film a weighted average score of 59 out of 100 based on 22 critics, indicating "mixed or average reviews".
+Metacritic assigned the film a weighted average score of 57 out of 100 based on 32 critics, indicating "mixed or average reviews."
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

-Roger Ebert and Gene Siskel of the Chicago Sun-Times and Chicago Tribune both gave Space Jam a thumbs up, although Siskel's praise was more reserved.
-In his review, Ebert gave the film three-and a-half stars and noted, "Space Jam is a happy marriage of good ideas—three films for the price of one, giving us a comic treatment of the career adventures of Michael Jordan, crossed with a Looney Tunes cartoon and some showbiz warfare. ... the result is delightful, a family movie in the best sense (which means the adults will enjoy it, too)."
+Roger Ebert and Gene Siskel of the Chicago Sun-Times and Chicago Tribune both gave the film a thumbs up, although Siskel's praise was more reserved.
+In his review, Ebert gave the film 3½ stars and noted, "Space Jam is a happy marriage of good ideas—three films for the price of one, giving us a comic treatment of the career adventures of Michael Jordan, crossed with a Looney Tunes cartoon and some showbiz warfare. ... the result is delightful, a family movie in the best sense (which means the adults will enjoy it, too)."
 Siskel focused much of his praise on Jordan's performance, saying, "He wisely accepted as a first movie a script that builds nicely on his genial personality in an assortment of TV ads.
 The sound bites are just a little longer."
 Leonard Maltin also gave the film a positive review (three stars), stating that "Jordan is very engaging, the vintage characters perform admirably ... and the computer-generated special effects are a collective knockout."
 Todd McCarthy of Variety praised the film for its humor as well as the Looney Tunes' antics and Jordan's acting.

 Although Janet Maslin of The New York Times criticized the film's animation, she later went on to say that the film is a "fond tribute to [the Looney Tunes characters'] past."
-Michael Wilmington of the Chicago Tribune complained about some aspects of the movie, stating, "...we don't get the co-stars' best stuff.
+Michael Wilmington of the Chicago Tribune complained about some aspects of the movie, stating "...we don't get the co-stars' best stuff.
 Michael doesn't soar enough.
 The Looney Tunes don't pulverize us the way they did when Chuck Jones, Friz Freleng or Bob Clampett were in charge."
 Yet overall, he also liked the film, giving it 3 stars and saying: "Is it cute?
 Yes.
 Is it a crowd-pleaser?
 Yup.
 Is it classic?
 Nope.
 (Though it could have been.)"
-TV Guide gave the movie only two stars, calling it a "cynical attempt to cash in on the popularity of Warner Bros. cartoon characters and basketball player Michael Jordan, inspired by a Nike commercial."
-Margaret A. McGurk of The Cincinnati Enquirer gave the film 2 1/2 stars out of four writing, "Technical spectacle amounts to nothing without a good story."
+TV Guide gave the film only two stars, calling it a "cynical attempt to cash in on the popularity of Warner Bros. cartoon characters and basketball player Michael Jordan, inspired by a Nike commercial."
+Margaret A. McGurk of The Cincinnati Enquirer gave the film 2½ stars out of 4 writing, "Technical spectacle amounts to nothing without a good story."
+Lawrence Toppman of The Spokesman-Review described the film as "average," saying, "It's broadly funny in spots but without any edge.
+It'll make kids giggle, but it makes a minuscule effort to appeal to adults."